Quick Start

 Programmatic accessWhen running workflows via the Gumloop API, outputs are returned in the

-When an agent invokes a flow as a tool, it needs to receive the results to continue its reasoning and decision-making.
+When an agent invokes a workflow as a tool, it needs to receive the results to continue its reasoning and decision-making.
 Without an Output node, the agent cannot see what the workflow produced, making the tool effectively useless.

-Example: Creating an Agent-Compatible Flow
+Example: Creating an Agent-Compatible Workflow

 Use a clear name like “analysis_result” or “summary” so the agent understands what it’s receiving